 To assist the public and decision makers in deliberating on the proposed cannabis regulations, staff has created a citywide land use map that identifies both retail and non-retail cannabis candidate sites that would, if current proposed regulations are adopted, be sites for future cannabis uses (Attachment No. 1).
+This map is based on the recommended 1000 ft. buffer from schools and 600 ft. buffer from sensitive uses.
 Note that this map is conceptual and is only intended to assist policy development.
 Future changes in the draft regulations may alter the information presented.
+An alternative map, based on the City Council majority preference (1000 ft. buffer from schools and sensitive uses) is also attached as a reference (Attachment No. 2).